ESP-rCommunity/ESP-rSource/src/manual/OS/Native_windows/README_ESP-r_before_installer.txt

           - validation (models used in validation work)
           - xsl (support for XML reporting)

+The bin folder initially is populated with the graphic version of ESP-r.
+If you want to use the text based version (for automation) then copy the *.exe files in bin_text into bin.

 A note about the ESP-r model files - use WordPad to edit (NOT Word or NotePad).

-A text editor gvim62.exe is compatible with ESP-r which you might find useful if you are likely to want to move models from Windows to Linux or OSX machines.
+The text editors gvim62.exe or notepad++ are compatible with ESP-r which you might find useful if you are likely to want to move models from Windows to Linux or OSX machines.

 Basic machine requirements: